thevirtuoso1973/team26-nudgeme-backend/README.md

 ## Deployment Guide & Usage

-You need an installation of `go`, using your package manager.
+You need an installation of `go` (use your package manager, or otherwise).
 You can verify you have it with `go version`.

 Follow these steps on the Linode server: